writethedocs/www/docs/conf/australia/2019/news/cfp-reminder.rst

 G'day fellow documentarians!

 Here is the latest update about our Australian conference.
-Our `call for proposals <https://www.writethedocs.org/conf/australia/2019/cfp/>`_ ends at midnight August 9, that is *very soon inded*!
+Our `call for proposals <https://www.writethedocs.org/conf/australia/2019/cfp/>`_ ends at midnight August 9, that is *very soon indeed*!

 `Tickets for the conference are still on sale <https://www.writethedocs.org/conf/australia/2019/tickets/>`_.